Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 What still isn’t, “where it should be?”

-For many families raising neurodivergent children, this question doesn’t just show up once a year.
-It shows up in school meetings, therapy goals, progress reports, behavior plans, and well-intentioned conversations about “special needs.”
+For many families raising neurodivergent children, these questions don’t just show up once a year.
+They show up in school meetings, therapy goals, progress reports, behavior intervention plans, and well-intentioned conversations about “special needs.”

-Over time, it can begin to feel as though neurodivergent kids, and their parents, are always being evaluated, always being nudged toward improvement, always being measured against standards that were never designed with them in mind.
+Over time, it can begin to feel as though neurodivergent kids, and their parents, are always being evaluated and scrutinized, always being nudged toward improvement, always being measured against standards that were never designed with them in mind.

 This framing isn’t neutral.
-It’s shaped by a culture that equates worth with productivity, regulation, and visible improvement; and it lands especially hard on neurodivergent families, making the traditional practice of New Year’s resolutions, a potential invitation for painful feelings of inadequacy.
+It’s shaped by a culture that equates worth with productivity, regulation, and visible improvement; and it lands especially hard on neurodivergent families, making the traditional practice of New Year’s resolutions, a potential invitation for painful and familiar feelings of inadequacy, and pressure to keep striving for “improvement."

-As a trauma therapist who supports neuridivergent adults and parents of neurodivergent kids from a neurodiversity affirming framework, I want to offer different questions for this new year:
+As a trauma therapist who supports neurodivergent adults and parents of neurodivergent kids from a neurodiversity affirming framework, I want to offer different questions for this new year:

 What if growth didn’t start with what’s missing?